 3. Enroll in a Structured ACT Preparation Program

-4. Target and Address Your Weaknesses
+4. Identify and Work On Weaknesses

 6. Practice Time Management Under Test Conditions

-7. Highlight Relevant Experiences in Your Application
+7. Emphasise Relevant Experiences in Your Application

 How The Princeton Review Singapore Can Help You Get Into Your Dream Nursing Institute